Daniel Brunskill

-Daniel Zachary Brunskill (born January 27, 1994) is an American professional football center for the Miami Dolphins of the National Football League (NFL).
-He played college football for the San Diego State Aztecs and was signed as an undrafted free agent by the Atlanta Falcons of the National Football League (NFL) in 2017.
-Brunskill has also played for the San Diego Fleet of the Alliance of American Football (AAF), as well as the San Francisco 49ers and Tennessee Titans of the NFL.
+Daniel Zachary Brunskill (born January 27, 1994) is an American professional football guard.
+He played college football for the San Diego State Aztecs and was signed as an undrafted free agent by the Atlanta Falcons in 2017.
+Brunskill has also played for the San Diego Fleet of the Alliance of American Football (AAF), as well as, the San Francisco 49ers, Tennessee Titans, Miami Dolphins, and Washington Commanders of the National Football League (NFL).

 Early life

 Brunskill played as a tight end for Valley Center High School in Valley Center, California, where he received an award for all-league in the lineman category under coach Rob Gilster.